canvaspixels/courgette/README.md

     - hooks
 * step timeoutInSeconds - how long a step will wait to complete before it times out
 * baseUrl - the hostname will prefix the paths you set in your page objects
-* capabilities for different browsers, Chrome is the default.
+* capabilities for different browsers, Firefox is the default.
 You can point to services like browserstack or saucelabs to test a matrix of platforms and browsers

 To point to a different configuration file: